Peter Casey: Business career

 Casey joined Rank Xerox UK as a sales representative in 1979, and went on to win a national award for sales in his first year.
 He moved to Sydney in 1981, and was ranked in the top 5% of sales executives nationally.
-He became the youngest district manager in Rank Xerox and won Three Oceans Cup as top Sales Manager in Asia.
+He became the youngest district manager in Rank Xerox and won Three Oceans Cup as the top Sales Manager in Asia.
 In 1983, Casey joined Océ Reprographics as state manager for New South Wales.
-He then rejoined Rank Xerox in 1984 as a branch manager in Sydney, before making the decision to set up his first company, The Trinity Group, in 1985.
-The Trinity Group, a search and IT contracting firm based in Sydney, was one of five firms awarded the NSW Government tender to supply temporary staff to the New South Wales Government, the largest contract ever awarded in staffing at the time.
-Casey sold this business in 1992, and moved back to Ireland for six months before setting out for Atlanta, Georgia where he founded Network Resources which later became Claddagh Resources in 1996.
-Claddagh Resources place high-level executives across the globe for many Fortune 500 companies including Coca-Cola, SAP, Tata Consultancy Services, Oracle, IBM, and Ernst & Young.
-In 2000, the company established its European headquarters in Donegal which has recently expanded operations to a new Dublin office.
+He then rejoined Rank Xerox in 1984 as a branch manager in Sydney, before setting up his first company, The Trinity Group, in 1985.
+The Trinity Group, an IT contracting firm based in Sydney, was one of five firms awarded a New South Wales government tender to supply temporary staff, the largest contract ever awarded in staffing at the time.
+Casey sold this business in 1992, and moved back to Ireland for six months before setting out for Atlanta, Georgia where he founded Network Resources, which became Claddagh Resources in 1996.
+Claddagh Resources place high-level executives across the globe for many Fortune 500 companies including Coca-Cola, SAP, Tata Consultancy Services, Oracle, IBM, and EY.
+In 2000, the company established its European headquarters in County Donegal which has recently expanded operations to a new Dublin office.
 Irish America Magazine named him as one of 2007's leading Irish American businessmen.

+In a twitter post during his campaign for the 2024 European Parliament elections, Casey admitted to working illegally in America for 18 months.